-The main criminal sanction against a corporation that commits a money laundering crime is a fine of 100,000,000,000.00 (one hundred billion rupiah).
+The primary sanction against a money laundering corporation is a fine of 100,000,000,000.00 (one hundred billion rupiah).
 Additional criminal sanctions include the announcement of a judge's decision, freezing of part or all of a corporation's business activities, revocation of a business license, dissolution and/or prohibition of a corporation, confiscation of corporate assets for the state and/or takeover of a corporation by the state.